My Personal Choice for a VPN

 I was able to perform a few “quick” speed tests comparing NordVPN vs. Mullvad vs. using no VPN on a very fast network at a local university.
 Download speed tests revealed the Mullvad connection achieved 94% of the speed of the full-bore non-VPN connection whereas the NordVPN connection speed was 47% of the non-VPN speed.

-The Mullvad website provides a great deal of information about set-up, troubleshooting, features, options, policies, etc. I’ve learned quite a bit by browsing these Mullvad support resources and have found that several questions that I had in mind had been anticipated by Mullvad in that the answers were already there on the website.
+The Mullvad website provides a great deal of information about set-up, troubleshooting, features, options, policies, etc. I’ve learned quite a bit by browsing these Mullvad support resources and have found that several questions that I had in mind had been anticipated by Mullvad and the answers were already there on the website.

 Some VPNs offer “online chat” support for customers.
 Mullvad does not do so.
 I don’t consider this to be a major drawback because of my positive experience with Mullvad’s email support.
 I have sent a few email support questions to Mullvad and all of them were answered quickly and to my satisfaction.
 (Not surprisingly, given Mullvad’s commitment to privacy and security, they offer (and recommend) the option of using encrypted email when dealing with support issues.)